awslabs/aws-well-architected-labs/Security/300_Incident_Response_with_AWS_Console_and_CLI/Lab_Guide.md

 Delete policy from a group:
 `aws iam delete-group-policy --group-name GROUPNAME --policy-name DenyAll`

 ## 3. VPC <a name="vpc"></a>
-A VPC may contain instances that require investigation and isolation if you suspect they are compromised.
+A VPC that has [VPC Flow Logs](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html) enabled captures information about the IP traffic going to and from network interfaces in your VPC.
+This log information may help you investigate how EC2 instances and other resources in your VPC are communicating, and what they are communicating with.

 ### 3.1 Investigate VPC Flow Logs